danieljcoh/the-pythonic-way/README.md

 A list is a Data Structure.
 A data structure that stores a collection of data in sequential order.

+Lists can contain almost any other data type.
+Numbers.
+Strings.
+Booleans.
+Even other lists.

+EXAMPLES OF LISTS:
+- [True, True [False, False]]
+- [1, 2, 3, 4, 5.0, 43.2, "Help!"]

 Lists are 0 - indexed.
 What does this mean?
 - Let's say we have a List called "planets_on_route_to_our_destination"